-There are many measures organizations can and should take to minimize the risk that fraud might occur and go undetected.
-A fraud risk assessment can be a powerful proactive tool in the fight against fraud for any business.
-Regulators, professional standard-setters and law enforcement authorities continue to emphasize the crucial role that fraud risk assessment plays in developing and maintaining effective fraud risk management programs and controls.
+A fraud risk assessment can be a powerful and proactive tool in the fight against fraud for any organization.
+Regulators, professional standard-setters and law enforcement authorities continue to emphasize the crucial role that fraud risk assessment plays in developing and maintaining effective anti-fraud programs and controls.

 ACFE Ordering and Return Policy